North American Martyrs Parish

 North American Martyrs Parish is a Roman Catholic parish in Edmonds, Washington, served by the Priestly Fraternity of St. Peter (FSSP).
-The FSSP offers the Mass according to the form that was in use prior to the liturgical reforms of the Second Vatican Council in the 1960s.
+The FSSP offers the Mass according to the form that was in use before the liturgical reforms of the Second Vatican Council in the 1960s.
 Following the publication of Pope Benedict XVI's motu proprio Summorum Pontificum in 2007, North American Martyrs Catholic Church became the first Tridentine Mass parish in Seattle to be directly supported by the Archdiocese of Seattle since Vatican II.
 Established as a quasi-parish, it was elevated to parish status in 2015.
 The parish is named after the North American Martyrs, eight Jesuit missionaries martyred in the mid-17th century.